Version v1.20.0 Changelog January 25, 2024

 Engine: We’ve added a new feature called

-to image fills.
+sourceSetto image fills.
 This lets you use a group of images, each with different sizes, to draw the image.
 The engine will pick the best size and load it as needed.
 You can learn more about this in the guide.
-Remember, if you have afileImageURI
+Remember, if you have afileImageURI, thesourceSetwill take precedence.
+If your code changes theimageFileURI, you need to update it to work with thesourceSetas well. -

 Editor: We’ve updated our Unsplash and Demo sources.
 They now come with a full set of images in different sizes.
 This means that any block you create using an image from these sources will automatically have its